JaydenPahukula/docker-data-exporter/README.md

 | container_block_bytes_in | | ≥ 0 | |
 | container_block_bytes_out | | ≥ 0 | |

-_*Every metric includes labels server_hostname="HOSTNAME" and instance="HOSTNAME, and container metrics also include container_name="NAME"_
+_*Every metric includes the label server_hostname="HOSTNAME" and a duplicate label instance="HOSTNAME" (made for ease of use in grafana).
+Container metrics also include container_name="NAME"_